Greenwood Academies Trust

 Most of your training will take place ‘on the job’; in the classroom and at weekly Continuous Professional Development (CPD) training sessions run by highly skilled staff in the academy.
 You will also take part in whole-academy inset days and will attend Department and Team/Year Group meetings.
 You will be part of the team from day one!

-Trainees attend lectures and seminars with the accredited provider each Friday, with an additional two days a week spent in the academy.
+Trainees attend lectures and seminars with the accredited provider typically one day a week, with the rest of the time spent in the academy.

 You will be assigned an academy-based Subject Mentor and Professional Tutor.
 They will meet with you on a weekly basis to provide guidance and support.

-With the support of your Subject Mentor and Professional Tutor your timetable will gradually increase throughout your training until you are eventually teaching around 80% of a full timetable, pro-ratad to your days in the academy.
+Starting on a zero timetable, with the support of your Subject Mentor and Professional Tutor this will gradually increase over the academic year until you are eventually teaching around 75% of a full timetable.

-A contrasting 15-day placement in a second setting is also undertaken.
+A contrasting placement in a second setting is undertaken during the Spring term.
 This will provide a broader view of educational issues and experiences.

 We want resilient, ambitious and enthusiastic people who are passionate about learning and have a desire to share that with young people of all abilities and backgrounds.